 Born/grew up: Born in South Carolina, but Dad was in the military so we moved all around the US and abroad.
 I say I am from Kentucky since that is where I’ve spent most of my adult life

-Heroes: All my clarinet teachers
+Heroes: All my music teachers

 Practice tips: If you can act it, you play it.
 If you are trying to play a phrase with more character, try acting out that character and really ingrain what it feels like and then convert that in your playing.